Cheshta-Joshi/hubb_sim/README.md

 <img src="https://github.com/Cheshta-Joshi/hubb_sim/blob/main/images/dos.png" alt="DOS" width="250">
 </p>

-## 2. One-Orbital, Spinless Hubbard Model
+## B. One-Orbital, Spinless Hubbard Model

 N site lattice model, with only one allowed spin.
 Describes the electronic structure of a solid by considering the onsite, hopping and nearest neighbour interaction term.

 $$H = \sum_i \epsilon _{i} c^\dagger _{i} c _{i} + t \sum _{i} (c^\dagger _{i} c _{i+1} + h.c.) + U \sum _{i} n _{i} n _{i+1}$$
 We now write a generalised matrix for a Hubbard model.
 This can now handle any electron occupation.
 It takes the description of the lattice model adn the number of electorns as input and returns the Hamiltonian matrix of that subspace.
 For an N site lattice model and r occupied electron, the dimension of the Hamiltonian becomes $^NC_r$.
 The sum of all such dimensions is $2^N$ which is the dimension of the whole fock space.
 One can divide the fock-space problem into these subspace problems and solve each of them individually to extract more information about the fock-space.

-### 2.1 Eigenstate Occupation for different electron occupation
+### B1.
+Eigenstate Occupation for different electron occupation

 In the following figures, we solve a 12 site Hubbard Model with $\epsilon _k = 1$, t=1 and U=1.
 We solve it for different electron occupation and find the eiegenstate occupation.